-"What?"
+"What!"
 I said.

-But before long I found myself going up some stairs, walking along a passage.
-It seemed a long passage.
-Knocking at a door, (hoping to hear no answer), hearing a voice say, "Come in."
+Before long I found myself going up some stairs, walking along a passage (it seemed a long passage), knocking at a door (hoping to hear no answer), hearing a voice say, "Come in".
 I found myself standing behind the old man's chair.
 How was I going to get it out?